Table Of Contents

 In 2019 the entrance ticket for adults costs VND 150,000 (nearly USD 6.50).
 And a children’s ticket costs VND 30,000 (roughly USD 1.30).
 Children from 1 year to 5 years old are free of charge.

-The tomb is open from 7 a.m. to 5 p.m. every day even on Tet holiday in Vietnam.
+The tomb is open from 7 a.m. to 5 p.m. every day even on the Tet holiday in Vietnam. so it is easy for you to plan a Hue day tour to visit all Hue’s highlight attractions.

-To access the royal mausoleum, you can book a grab bike; catch a cyclo; take a boat trip upstream Perfume River or go for a walk.
-Besides, you can also book a Hue City Tour via Culture Pham Travel for an unforgettable experience.
+To access the royal mausoleum, you can book a grab bike; catch a cyclo; take a boat trip upstream Perfume River, or go for a walk.
+Besides, you can also book a Hue City Tour, 1 day via Culture Pham Travel for an unforgettable experience.

 More importantly, remember to wear sunglasses, hats, and sunscreen and bring bottles of water in the dry season, and wear raincoats or bring umbrellas in the wet season for great enjoyment.